PrestaShopCorp/docs.cloud.prestashop.com/docs/src/2-before-starting/README.md

 ### Method Search Engine

 A [Method Search Engine](https://validator.prestashop.com/guide/) is available within the Validator to help you work out which methods are available for the various versions of PrestaShop.
-It is not entirely up-to-date but we intend to work on it.

 ### Validator